Finally our favourite part of the road trip in Croatia.

 Dubrovnik by night- the city walls look especially spectacular at night

 That is what we loved about Croatia- it was poignant one moment, rewarding the next.
 It is such a unique oasis of rare natural beauty, and it is surprising it isn’t more popular amongst tourists .
 As a country, it is multi-faceted, so each day brought a new revelation for us.
-We can’t wait to go back to explore the islands surrounding Croatia and re-visit Plitivice!
+We can’t wait to go back to explore the islands surrounding Croatia and explore Croatia !

 Bruised Passports’ Tips

-Need help planning a trip to Croatia?
-We have some sample itineraries here
+Need help planning a road trip to Croatia?
+Have a look at some sample itineraries